jms-guy/timekeep/README.md

 # Timekeep

-A cross-platform process activity tracker written in Go.
-It runs as a background service, recording start/stop events for selected programs, aggregates active sessions, session history, and lifetime usage.
+A process activity tracker, it runs as a background service recording start/stop events for select programs and aggregates active sessions, session history, and lifetime program usage.

 ## Table of Contents
 - [Features](#features)